dema-trading-ai/docs/docs/getting_started/installation/github_desktop.md

 ***
 ## How to use Github Desktop.

-We use Github Desktop for version control, allowing you to organize your strategies and share them with us.
+Github Desktop is a recommended interface for version control, allowing you to organize your strategies.
 The following steps should help you set it up.

 #### Installing Github Desktop
 1. [Download](https://desktop.github.com/) and install Github Desktop.